Two portals to GeV sterile neutrinos : dipole versus mixing: Phenomenology at the intensity frontier

 \subsection{Dipole signal at intensity frontier experiments}

 We now turn to the study of the limits and of the sensitivity on the parameter space due to past and future experiments at the intensity frontier.
 Since we focus on sterile neutrinos with mass below a few GeV, we will consider only $N_{1,2}$ production via mesons decays: possible contributions from parton interactions have been shown to be subdominant at fixed target experiments\,\cite{Bondarenko:2018ptm}, and are expected to be subdominant also at the LHC\,\cite{DeVries:2020jbs}.
 Since we are interested in probing the dipole operator, we will consider as signal the production of a photon inside the detector.
 Clearly, this is meaningful only provided the experiment considered will be able to (i) detect photons and (ii) distinguish the photon from the background.
-The last condition is typically satisfied provided the photon energy is larger than an experimental threshold $E_\gamma$, that varies according to the experiment.
+The former condition is typically satisfied provided the photon energy is larger than an experimental threshold $E_\gamma$, that varies according to the experiment.
 We will denote $P_{E_\gamma}^X$ the probability to pass this requirement, with $X=N_1,N_2$ the particle that produces the photon via its decay.
+The latter condition, i.e.~mono-photon signal-to-background discrimination, depends on the specific experimental setup and it has not been systematically assessed.
+Ref.~\cite{Ferrillo:2023hhg} claims that the SHiP could study the mono-photon channel only by adding a liquid Argon TPC detector to the current layout.
+In the following we will show sensitivities computed in terms of number of signal events, assuming that an efficient background reduction is possible.

 The computation of the number of events is more complicated with respect to the case considered in Refs.\,\cite{Barducci:2023hzo, Barducci:2024nvd}, which focused on the zero-mixing limit, $\theta_{i\alpha}= 0$.
 This is because $\theta_{i\alpha}\neq 0$ induce additional production/decay modes for the sterile neutrinos, including the case in which $N_1$ particles are produced by the dipole via $N_2 \to N_1 \gamma$, and then decay via $N_1 \to \nu_\alpha \gamma$, which depends on both the dipole and the mixing.
 Note also that, when the sterile mass splitting vanishes, $\delta = 0$, then the channel $N_2 \to N_1 \gamma$ is kinematically close, and non-zero mixing is necessary to produce a signal.